quaelin/idea/README.md

 # idea

-`idea` is a command-line _and_ web interface that facilitates creating and working with Ideas, Relations and Perspectives.
+`idea` is a suite of tools for interacting with the [Idea-DAG][Idea-DAG].

 It is intended as a foundational technology for applications dealing with fact verification, fuzzy logic, beliefs, agreement, preferences, argumentation/discourse, etc.

-It uses [IPFS](https://ipfs.io), meaning data goes into a global, decentralized and content-addressable storage network.
+It uses [IPFS][IPFS], meaning data goes into a global, decentralized and content-addressable storage network.
 You'll need to have an IPFS daemon running locally for it to work.

-Install it via npm:
+Install the whole suite via npm:

 ```
 $ npm i -g @quaelin/idea
 ```

+Or else have a look in [packages/](./packages/) and install just components you need.

 # Concepts